hugsclane/myfair/readme.md

 # MyFAIR
-Below is a map of progress made on MyFAIR with the following features planned.
-For now the output is an loss exceedance curve based on the FAIR model.

-This was developed as a demo ignoring some scalable best practices, I am aware that there are some shortcomings in not using interfaces but the scale of the project doesn't require them just yet.

 ### Usage Guide
 For now the only way you can interact with Myfair is by editing the `main()` function